-Both are enterprise-grade managed AI platforms, but they sit in fundamentally different ecosystems.
-Azure AI Foundry is purpose-built for Microsoft-centric organisations; AWS Bedrock excels for AWS-native workloads and multi-cloud teams.
-The right answer depends almost entirely on where your data and identity already live.
+All three are enterprise-grade managed AI platforms — but they are built for fundamentally different ecosystems and workload types.
+The right choice depends almost entirely on where your data, identity, and productivity tools already live.

 Quick Verdict